NREL/EnergyPlus/design/FY2016/DOAStoZoneHVACEquipment.md

 **Field: Terminal Unit Outlet Node Name**

 The name of the air outlet node of the mixer.
-This will be an inlet air node name of the conditioned zone if the connection type specified in the input field *Terminal Unit Connection Type* below is ***SupplySide.***  This will be an inlet air node of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***
+This will be an inlet air node name of the conditioned zone if the connection type specified in the input field *Terminal Unit Connection Type* below is ***LoopSideLocation::Supply.***  This will be an inlet air node of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***

 **Field: Terminal Unit Primary Air Inlet Node Name**